What is a 409A Private Company Valuation? How do I get a 409a Appraisal?

 Do I need a 409A Valuation?

 If your private company is issuing stock options or any other form of deferred compensation or equity compensation to your employees, you must have an assessment of the fair market value of your business performed by third-party 409A valuation firms.
 This is to satisfy the Internal Revenue Code (IRC) Section 409A.
-This imposes severe penalties for compensation issued at any value other than the fair market value as of the grant date.
+This imposes severe penalties for compensation issued at any value other than the fair market value as of the grant date for nonqualified deferred compensation.
+A non-qualified deferred compensation (NQDC) plan allows a service provider to earn wages, bonuses, or other compensation in one year but receive the earnings in a later year.

-You can also read about valuing equity in a startup company when determining private company valuations.
+You can also read about valuing equity in a startup company when determining private company valuations for early-stage companies.
+409A valuations are not just for companies in Silicon Valley.

 The following is a starting point for documents that fulfill IRC Section 409a Valuation requirements.
 Your appraiser may ask for additional documents and information as they work through the company’s valuation.
 For example, we will ask business owners for a list of their competitors so we can do a comparable company analysis as one of the private company valuation methods we use, including target company precedent transactions, trading comps, cost of capital used, and the discount rate.